localstack/localstack-blog.github.io/content/2024-07-04-develop-cloud-ai-with-ollama-localstack/index.md

 some services will be created as dependencies of other resources.

 You can run the full `commands.sh` script and watch the LocalStack logs for updated information on the resources, as they get created.
+If you choose to, you can also manually run these commands, one by one, as you go through this article.

 ```bash
 bash commands.sh